svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 Visit and reload a page.
 Now you can use the inspector to explore the actual lastRequest and lastResponse objects.
 Pretty cool, right ?

 To complete our little tour, let's try one more thing.
-We can execute any request programmatically as well, using ZnClient.
+We can execute any request programmatically as well, using an HTTP client.
 To visit a page, try inspecting the result of

     ZnClient new get: 'http://localhost:8080/random'.

-If you would look inside the ZnClient object, you would find similar request and response objects.
+If you would look inside the client object, you would find similar request and response objects.
 Which makes total sense since the client talks to the server and vice versa, over the network.
 If you want, you can stop the server using

     ZnServer stopDefault.